cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Logging in JSON format

-As we intend our log events to be be indexed in Elasticserach, which stores JSON documents, it would be a good idea to produce log events in JSON format instead of having to parse plain text log events in Logstash.
+As we intend our log events to be indexed in Elasticserach, which stores JSON documents, it would be a good idea to produce log events in JSON format instead of having to parse plain text log events in Logstash.

 To accomplish it, we can use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
 The Logstash Logback Encoder was originally written to support output in Logstash's JSON format, but has evolved into a general-purpose, highly-configurable, structured logging mechanism for JSON and other Jackson dataformats.